universal-ctags/ctags/README.md

 To build on Windows, see `docs/windows.rst` for more information.
 To build on OSX, see `docs/osx.rst` for more information.

+## Manual ##
+Man page (ctags.1) is generated only in Autotools based building process.
+In addition rst2man command is needed.

 ## Difference ##

 You may be interested in how universal-ctags is different from